angela1C/Programming-and-Scripting-Problem-Set-2019/README.md

 calculated from the previous terms by halving the previous term if it was even, or by multiplying the previous term by 3 and adding 1 to this product.
 The last number in the sequence is 1

+## Solution-5.py

+This program contains my code for the fifth problem on the problem set.

+5. Write a program that asks the user to input a positive integer and tells the user whether or not the number is a prime.

+To run this program, go to the command line and enter the following command:
+$ python solution-5.py
+The program will ask the user to input a postive integer.
+The program will output a message saying if the number is prime or not.